Magento SEO Full Guide: Features, Tips, and Best Practices

 • Multiple storefront support

-8. Ultimate SEO Suite Plugin from Aheadworks
+7. Ultimate SEO Suite Plugin From Aheadworks

+Ultimate SEO Suite prevents duplicate content from occurring thanks to canonical tags.
 Canonical tags inform crawlers which duplicate pages you want to promote, giving you control over which URL displays on search results.

 Ultimate SEO Suite Plugin from Aheadworks features include: